hphelion/documentation/devplatform/preview/windows_firstapp.md

 # HP Helion 1.2 Development Platform: Deploying your first .NET Application

+*Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.*

 <span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Deveoper Preview</span>

 This tutorial demonstrates how to deploy an application to a Windows Server instance running in an HP Helion OpenStack (HOS) environment using the toolset provided.
 For the purposes of this tutorial, you'll deploy the Microsoft's Contoso University sample application.